Read and modify data

 CREATE (:Node {id: row.id, name: row.name})

-} IN TRANSACTIONS OF 1000 rows;
+} IN TRANSACTIONS OF 1000 ROWS;

-, but it offers a more fine-grained batching of the query.
+The syntax is similar to the periodic commit, but it offers a more fine-grained batching of the query.
+The query execution plan for this query is:

 +-----------------------+